xiaolitongxue666/xiaolitongxue666.github.io/_posts/2024-09-10-How-to-setting-angular-proxy.md

 ]
 ```

-As you can see, after setting the `changeOrigin` option to true, the response header includes the `Access-Control-Allow-Origin: *` item.
+Regardless of whether the changeOrigin setting is true or false, the response header still includes Access-Control-Allow-Origin: *, and the response body returns JSON data.

-When the `changeOrigin` option is set to false, the `Access-Control-Allow-Origin: *` is still present in the response header, but the response body contains JSON data.
+It appears that the changeOrigin option has no effect.